How to Make a Backdrop for Food Photography

 Use Props to Add Interest

 One way to make your food photos more interesting is to use props.
 This could be something as simple as a placemat or napkin, or you could get more creative with it.
 Try using a vase of flowers, a fruit bowl, or even a chalkboard to write the name of the dish.
-Props can add color and visual interest to your photos, and they can help to tell a story about the dish.
+Props can add colour and visual interest to your photos, and they can help to tell a story about the dish.

 6. Experiment With Different Textures and Patterns